 A baby is constantly facing an influx of sensory information that its underdeveloped brain isn’t capable of handling.
 So how does it make sense of all that information?
 She relies on her adult caretakers to help her understand what is important and what is not.
 An example can clarify how this learning process works.

-- The high-pitch sound stands out from all the other audio sounds the baby is hearing.
-At the same time, her body releases a little cortisol which enables her to focus on this specific sensory information she is receiving.
+• The high-pitch sound stands out from all the other audio sounds the baby is hearing.
+At the same time, her body releases some chemicals like dopamine (to put her in alert state) and noradrenaline (to focus attention).

 Her brain then captures all of the information related to this event — including context like the neighborhood, the name, the image and the emotional state — and stores it as a “searchable rule”.
 The next time she walks by the neighbor’s house, her brain pulls up this knowledge about the cat, and she gets excited to pet the cat.
 Suppose, at another time you happen to be on a hike and see a different cat.
 Now, the knowledge that your toddler has about cats doesn’t match perfectly – it’s a different location and a different type of cat.
 Depending on other existing bits of information (e.g. knowledge about aggressive animals in the wild), her brain might pick a different rule and suggest a more cautionary approach.